A wise man once said, “a human being will exit your wife; she has done enough”. Any guesses of who this incredible father is? Yep! Ryan Reynolds.

 Right from the word go, my husband was incredibly involved with our son.
 In fact, I had such a strong reaction to the pain medication following my c-section, that I couldn’t feed, change or settle our child.
 It was all up to the man of the hour.
 A quick lesson in changing a nappy from the midwife and straight into the deep end he went.
 My son is now fifteen months old, and he is well and truly a daddy’s boy.

 How did we manage it?
 We simply let the relationships flourish naturally.
-And my son has seen my husband and I equally involved with him from his first moment in the world.
+And my son has seen both parents be equally involved with him from his first moment in the world.

 So here are some tips, from a loving and very appreciative wife.